Mersikka/full-stack-open/part0/tehtava4.md

     server-->>browser: the JSON file
     deactivate server

-    note right of browser: The browser executes the callback function that renders the notes
+    note right of browser: The browser executes the callback function that renders the notes using the DOM api
 ```